 Having served in the navy on board HMS Excellent and fighting under Nelson and Admiral Sir John Jervis at the Battle of St Vincent in 1797, Naples became a gravedigger at St James’s church in Clerkenwell in 1800.

 He soon discovered the slippery slope of corruption however and only two years later is known to be providing students from St Bartholomew’s Hospital with cadavers after arrangements were made to leave empty hampers out for him to later fill with bodies.

-His role as gravedigger put him in easy access of fresh supplies something that he appears to have taken full advantage of.
-His demise came when he was imprisoned for two years in the House of Correction after a corpse being discover during delivery was traced back to St James’s churchyard.
+His role as gravedigger put him in easy access to fresh supplies something that he appears to have taken full advantage of.
+His demise came when he was imprisoned for two years in the House of Correction after a corpse being discovered during delivery was traced back to St James’s churchyard.

 On his release, he had little option but to join the Borough gang, all ideas of working in an independent capacity blocked by Crouch himself.